-The expenses of the offering (including up to \$ in reimbursement of underwriters' counsel fees in connection with the review of the terms of the offering by the Financial Industry Regulatory Authority, Inc.), not including the underwriting discount, are estimated at \$ and are payable by us.
+The expenses of the offering (including up to \$10,000 in reimbursement of underwriters' counsel fees in connection with the review of the terms of the offering by the Financial Industry Regulatory Authority, Inc.), not including the underwriting discount, are estimated at \$925,000 (including the exercise by the underwriters of their option to purchase additional shares) and are payable by us.

-Solebury Capital LLC, a member of the Financial Industry Regulatory Authority, Inc., has provided advisory services to us in connection with this offering and will receive a fee of \$ and reimbursement of expenses not to exceed \$.
+Solebury Capital LLC, a member of the Financial Industry Regulatory Authority, Inc., has provided advisory services to us in connection with this offering and will receive a fee of \$75,000 and reimbursement of expenses not to exceed \$10,000.